emya/jp-research-agent/README.md

 ## Motivation

-I have a friend in Japan who actively researches and invests in Japanese equities.
+I have a friend who's originally from Japan and actively researches and invests in equities.

 During a conversation about companies involved in the semiconductor supply chain, she mentioned something that surprised me: